-"Working with CTG and directly under the supervision of the CEO was such an opportunity and gave me a direct view into the workings of the humanitarian and development industry.
-My experience within the Social Good team at CTG taught me the importance of the role that the private sector has to play in the larger movement towards societal goals.
-Over the course of my six-month internship, I was given the opportunity to develop my knowledge of several platforms that CTG is aligned with, such as the Women's Empowerment Principles and Business for Peace."
+Ruth Nchekei, Intern, CTG Kenya " Working with CTG and directly under the supervision of the CEO was such an opportunity and gave me a direct view into the workings of the humanitarian and development industry.
+My experience within the Social Good team at CTG taught me the importance of the role that the private " It's been an empowering experience.

-Ruth Nchekei, Intern, CTG Kenya

-"It's been an empowering experience.
 I always wanted to be in the humanitarian industry but I didn't know the ropes.
 Through CTG I now have a clear vision of how I would want my career path curated.
 Working with CTG has impacted on me a can-do attitude that will help me achieve anything I want.
 The fast-paced multicultural environment CTG creates has broadened my mind to that of an international team player."

-Charlene Gichuru, Intern, CTG Kenya

-" I'm studying Human

-Resources Management and

-day by day CTG sharpens

-my skills and ability to deal

-with people in interacting

-and helping them achieve

-what is expected of them.

-It's very different from

-the corporate world.
-I'm

-inspired by the teamwork

-- how we work together

-to bring the most effective

-solution to the table,

-even though operating

-in different countries."

-FAMILY FRIENDLY

-For CTG's permanent staff, we take a Family Friendly approach in our offices in order for men and women to be able to balance work, life and childcare; essentials to achieving gender equality in the workplace.
+"Working with CTG has given me first-hand experience with the humanitarian sector.
+As a young student, witnessing the cooperation between the private sector and international organizations gives me a glimpse of the future of the development sector.
+I am an advocate for sustainable development, which goes hand in hand with female empowerment, peace, and environmental sustainability.
+Knowing that CTG upholds the same values makes me more optimistic about our world's future.
+CTG mentors its interns so that they can have an active role within the company - and knowing CTG - within the world! " sector has to play in the larger movement towards societal goals.
+Over the course of my six-month internship, I was given the opportunity to develop my knowledge of several platforms that CTG is aligned with, such as the Women's Empowerment Principles and Business for Peace. " Charlene Gichuru, Intern, CTG Kenya " I'm studying Human Resources Management and day by day CTG sharpens my skills and ability to deal with people in interacting and helping them achieve what is expected of them.
+It's very different from the corporate world.
+I'm inspired by the teamwork - how we work together to bring the most effective solution to the table, even though operating in different countries. " FAMILY FRIENDLY For CTG's permanent staff, we take a Family Friendly approach in our offices in order for men and women to be able to balance work, life and childcare; essentials to achieving gender equality in the workplace.
 THESE POLICIES AND BENEFITS INCLUDE:

 - Extended, paid maternity leave

 - Paternity leave

+Flexible working hours/part time

-- Family care leave
+Family care leave

-- Flexible working hours/part time - Part-time working arrangements
+Part-time working arrangements